 takes?
 Not me.

-The audio tape is designed to walk you
+your phone or tablet is designed to walk you

 through the moves - so you never really have to memorize the series.
 What you want is the